 By far, the most important source of food for humans are grains, wheat, corn, and rice.
 All three crops will be hit hard by heatwaves in places such as the Canadian, US and Russian heartlands which are key grain producing regions.
 However, wheat is likely the most susceptible crop.
 Wheat is a cool season crop and recent research suggests that warming over the last 50 years has resulted in a 5 percent decline in production.
 Climate change is projected to cause a hotter summer every other year than the hottest summer recorded, and this would cause a 25% decrease in wheat production.

 Drought will impact the production of all three grains, drive up their prices, and potentially lead to famine and political unrest.

 Pasture and livestock

 Pasture includes both grassland and an ecosystem known as rangeland, which includes deserts, scrub, chaparral, and savannah.
-Grassland often occurs in semi-arid locations such as the steppes of central Asia and the prairies of North America.
-Grassland can also be found in wetter locations, for example northwestern Europe.
+Grassland often occurs in semi-arid locations, such as the steppes of Central Asia and the prairies of North America.
+Grassland can also be found in wetter locations, for example, northwestern Europe.
 Rangeland is found on every continent, especially in locations where temperature and rainfall limit other vegetation types.
 Grassland is very sensitive to climate change because many grass species are fast growing and have short growing seasons.
 In the lab, increases in CO2 has been shown experimentally to decrease grassland diversity.

-As we have seen, heat stress also decreases productivity of livestock, especially cattle, as well as fertility, and can be life-threatening.
+As we have seen, heat stress also decreases the productivity of livestock, especially cattle, as well as fertility, and can be life-threatening.
 Conception rates are also particularly an issue for cattle that breed in spring and summer months.
 Heat stress puts a limit on dairy milk yield regardless of food consumption.